Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockIP-EntityTrigger/readme.md

  i) capture the action taken on IP address to display on consolidated adaptive card

- ii) check if SOC choosed Block Ip and no address object is present for that IP
+ ii) check if SOC chooses Block IP and no address object is present for that IP

  if SOC chooses block IP and no address object is present for that IP